sebiniemann/Mantella/_includes/descriptions.md

   - **<small>Input</small>** `arma::Row<double> isAboveUpperBound_`<br>
     Contains a \\(1\\) for each element in `parameters_` that is above the upper bound and a \\(0\\) otherwise.
 Each column stands for a parameter and each row for a dimension.
 To access the value that are out of bound, use `parameters_.elem(isAboveUpperBound_)`.
 - Beside the inputs mentioned above, specialised optimisation algorithms like `mant::ParticleSwarmOptimisation` provide publicly accessible member variables, that can also be used within the *boundaries-handling* function.
 These member variables are documented individually for each algorithm.
-- The *boundaries-handling* function name is printed out when `::mant::isVerbose` is set to true, to identify the algorithm, or accessible by `.getBoundariesHandlingFunctionName()` for your own usage.
+- The *boundaries-handling* function name is printed out when `::mant::isVerbose` is set to `true`, to identify the algorithm, or accessible by `.getBoundariesHandlingFunctionName()` for your own usage.

 **Exceptions**